Hayward suffers grisly injury as Cavaliers hold off Celtics in opener

 James then made a crosscourt pass to a wide-open Love, who drained his 3 to give the Cavs a four-point cushion.

+"I just found a familiar face and Kevin was in the right place at the right time," James said.

-Irving's free throw made it 102-99, and the Celtics had two late chances but both Jaylen Brown and Irving missed late 3s.
+Irving's free throw made it 102-99, and the Celtics had two late chances but both Brown and Irving missed late 3s.

 Love had 15 and Derrick Rose 14 in his debut for the Cavs, who are trying to blend new faces and big egos quickly.